artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 <!--more-->

-The key Scala features that ensure correctness are immutability by default, easy concurrency, and no null values.[^1]
+When I say correctness, I mean the ability to easily and consistently write code that works as inteded (not the academic definition of correctness).
+The key Scala features that increase correctness are immutability by default, easy concurrency, and no null values.[^1]

 #### Immutability by Default